fsagini/zoning-api/docs/README.md

 ### Verification

 We will include a signature in each webhook event's HTTP headers.
 The header key is `X-Digifarm-Signature`.
-Your application can use this signature to verify the request was sent our Zoning API.
+Your application can use this signature to verify the request was sent our On demand API.
 The value of this header is computed by generating a HMAC SHA256 hash of the payload using your client token as the key.

 Here's an example in Python showing how you could verify a webhook request: